Trademarks & Branding

 The other confusion is confusion in the marketplace.
 That is the main goal of a trademark, to prevent confusion in the marketplace.
 That way, when a customer goes to the store and sees Glade brand cleaner, the consumer knows what they are getting.
 They are getting a protect branded by Glade and can expect a certain quality, versus by the cleaner from Glaad.
 Using such a brand would be an attempt at passing off, which is what a trademark can guard against.

 In order to register your mark, you have to either already be using it in commerce, or file an intent to use it.
 That is the main point to trademarks, is the usage in commerce to avoid consumer confusion.
 In fact, in order to keep your mark, you have to keep using the mark in commerce or you will lose it via abandonment.

 The other issue one needs to be aware of is ensuring your mark is not already in use by someone else, or something similar is already in use.
 For instance, you cannot register Ford Automobiles, as the Ford Motor Company would be too similar of a mark.
 You can conduct your own search to ensure no conflicts, or hire a firm to conduct a search for you.

 Once you decide to register, the process is fairly straight forward to an attorney who practices in this area of law.
 The only difficult part is the process with the USPTO takes a long time, as in more than six months, and that assumes no problems with the registration.
-We charge a flat $450 to register a single classification mark that is eligible for a TEAS Plus application, which includes the $250 filing fee charged by the USPTO.
+We charge a flat $550 to register a single classification mark that is eligible for a TEAS Plus application, which includes the $250 filing fee charged by the USPTO.
 That price does not include a trademark search, but if you need one, we charge a flat $200.
 The pricing also covers handling any correspondence from the trademark examiner, up to any need to appeal an action by the examiner.